Hi, I’m T-Ann. I’m so glad you’re here.

 When I finally surrendered, my life opened up.
 I went through coaching certification.
 I never looked back.

-My mid-life crisis gave the reality check that I needed – I got real about what I didn’t want and started deliberately creating the life (and business) I desired for myself and my family.
+My mid-life crisis gave the reality check I needed – I got real about what I didn’t want and started deliberately creating the life (and business) I desired for myself and my family.

 I decided to be me.
 To speak up.
 To be visible.